Our Most Recent Stories

 Each year since 2015 Sharon Smith, the owner and Master Stylist at Connect Hair Studio, has organized and run a fund-raiser called Women's Connection in support of a local charity.
-In 2016 we worked with the team at Connect Hair Studio to support the Women and Children's Shelter of Barrie, and this year our crew from Five Points Media will be there to help Sharon and her stylists support Youth Haven.
+In 2016 we worked with the team at Connect Hair Studio to support the Women and Children's Shelter of Barrie, and this year our crew from the OCANetwork, also known as Five Points Media, will be there to help Sharon and her stylists support Youth Haven.

 Do you know how much Social Return on Investment is generated by your donations?
 It is important to understand the Social Return on Investment provided by the charities we all support.
 In this short video, Frank Nelson, a thirty year veteran of the business world in Canada, explains how much good is done for the community in general by the donations being given to the Glowing Hearts Community Give and Get.

 During the first six weeks their volunteer staff helped more than 1,000 people and the gave away more than 9,000 donated items to those in need.
-Frank Nelson, the creator of the Community Give and Get, wanted to tell his supporters of the success, and our crew at Five Points Media were happy to help him do so.
+Frank Nelson, the creator of the Community Give and Get, wanted to tell his supporters of the success, and our crew at the OCANetwork, also known as Five Points Media, were happy to help him do so.

 In this comedic rant video, Barrie comedian Andrea Murray looked a little out of her element as she tried to figure out what gadget did what in the tool belt that was almost as big as she was, while wearing workman’s coveralls that were so much more stylish and form-fitting than her usual flair.

-Andrea met our Five Points Media crew at Tangle Creek Golf and Country Club on Saturday, March 25th to shoot a short video in support of the Home Sweet Home fund-raiser that is being held on March 29, 2017 at that location.
+Andrea met our the OCANetwork, also known as Five Points Media, crew at Tangle Creek Golf and Country Club on Saturday, March 25th to shoot a short video in support of the Home Sweet Home fund-raiser that is being held on March 29, 2017 at that location.

 On March 21, 2017, Frank Nelson, Barrie philanthropist and creator of the Community Give and Get centre, received a cheque from Walmart Canada as presented by Barrie South store Manager Vincent Caruana.
-Our crew from Five Points Media was there to record the event.
+Our crew from the OCANetwork, also known as Five Points Media, was there to record the event.